AaronL1011/mechmate/README.md

 - **Recurring Tasks**: Set up tasks that repeat based on usage or time intervals
 - **Maintenance History**: Complete audit trail of all maintenance performed
 - **Dashboard Overview**: Personalized view of upcoming and overdue maintenance
+- **Task Notifications**: Push notifications to compatible devices to remind you of upcoming tasks
 - **File Attachments**: Attach invoices, photos, and documentation to maintenance logs
 - **Beautiful UI**: Modern, responsive interface built with SvelteKit and Tailwind CSS